 However, one advantage of cash value beyond loans is that it can be used to pay premiums, and therefore keep your insurance in place when you’re unable to manage payments due to difficult financial circumstances.

-When Does It Make Sense to Borrow Against Your Life Insurance Cash Value?
+When to Borrow Against Your Cash Value

 Borrowing against your cash value also makes perfect sense if you have a high cash value and are presented with an investment opportunity that generates a higher return than the interest on your loan.
 Of course, there really is no such thing as a risk-free investment; you should carefully weigh the risks and possible rewards before withdrawing funds.